nsubiron/SublimeSuricate/README.md

 Sublime Text's Suricate provides an easier way to implement simple commands to extend Sublime Text functionality without the need to create a new plugin.
 It unifies the concept of command, key-binding and menu entry in a single one-place definition.

-Sublime Suricate loads a single plugin parses and handles the whole collection of commands, enabling and disabling commands based on a simple set of flags and settings.
+Sublime Suricate loads a single plugin that parses and handles the whole collection of commands, enabling and disabling commands based on a simple set of flags and settings.
 The commands are organized in _Suricate Profiles_, when a profile is active the commands in it are parsed and the necessary Sublime Text